Home Cool Stuff Ultra Short Throw Projection: How It Works And Why It’s Ideal For...

 How Does It Work?

 When it comes to projectors, one of the most significant factors to consider is the term “throw.”
-The distance between the projector and the screen you need to throw the picture for the display size you want is referred to as the ‘throw.’
+The term ‘throw’ refers to the distance required between the projector and the screen to achieve your desired display size.

 As a result, the type of lens in the projector determines the throw.
 Long-throw projectors require a minimum of six feet between the screen and the projector, and the lens is of low quality because it does not require a lot of craftsmanship or glass.